RULES - Idaho QSO Party

 However, for most non-Idaho stations they don't have to be complex.

 The objective is to have some fun, all you need to do to work us.
-Spoting us is great too.
+Spotting us is great too.

 How to find us: